 Blockchain has the potential to help solve the inequality problems of globalisation, for once and for all.

 Globalisation 4.0 will also bring global economic and ecological challenges.
-Right now, the developed world is among the main group who benefit from new technology.
+Right now, the developed world is among the main group to benefit from new technology.

 When it becomes widespread, globalisation will affect everyone.
 But will that effect be negative or positive?